Boosted second moment method in random regular graphs: Introduction

-Non-rigorous statistical physics methods suggested that the precise value of $\alstar_d$ is given by a certain 1-RSB (1-step replica symmetry breaking) formula for $d \geq 20$ \cite{barbier2013hardcore}.
-In their seminal work \cite{ding2016maximum} Ding, Sun, and Sly confirmed this prediction for very large $d$.
-Below $20$ there is a phase transition: for $d \leq 19$ one can prove upper bounds that are stronger than the 1-RSB formula \cite{harangi2023rsb}.
-These RSB bounds are likely to be extremely close to the true value.
+So we have a good understanding of the asymptotic behavior of $\alstar_d$, but is it possible to determine the precise value of $\alstar_d$ for a given $d$?
+Non-rigorous statistical physics methods \cite{barbier2013hardcore} suggested that, for $d \geq 20$, the precise value of $\alstar_d$ is given by a certain 1-RSB (1-step replica symmetry breaking) formula.
+In their seminal work \cite{ding2016maximum} Ding, Sun, and Sly confirmed this prediction for very large $d$.\footnote{There is a phase transition below degree $20$: for $d \leq 19$ one can prove upper bounds that are stronger than the 1-RSB formula \cite{harangi2023rsb}.
+These RSB bounds are likely to be extremely close to the true value.} Although there is no closed-form expression for this 1-RSB value, \cite[Theorem 3.1]{ding2016maximum} proves the following asymptotic comparison to the first moment bound:

-As for lower bounds for specific degrees, however, there is still a long way to go to close the gaps.
-Most results in this direction attained lower bounds by analyzing certain (local) processes/algorithms.\footnote{Many results actually apply to the more general setting of graphs of (essentially) large girth.} A noteable tool is Wormald's differential equation method.\footnote{This method was introduced in \cite{wormald1995differential}.
-See \cite{warnke2019wormalds} for a concise treatment.} However, when the algorithms are more sophisticated, then it tends to be very challenging to analyze them, often requiring considerable computer assistance.
+Note, however, that neither the Frieze--{\L}uczak, nor the Ding--Sly--Sun result is helpful when one is interested in $\alstar_d$ for some specific degree, say, for $d=100$.
+What concrete lower bounds do we have at our disposal?
+Most results in this direction attained lower bounds by analyzing certain \emph{local processes or algorithms}.\footnote{Many results actually apply to the more general setting of graphs of (essentially) large girth.} A notable tool is Wormald's differential equation method.\footnote{This method was introduced in \cite{wormald1995differential}.
+See \cite{warnke2019wormalds} for a concise treatment.} The difficulty with this method is that it tends to be very challenging to carry out the required computer analysis for more sophisticated algorithms.
 Due to such difficulties, some approaches treat only the smallest cases $d=3$ or $d=3,4$.
 Currently, the best lower bounds are due to Csóka \cite{csoka2016independent} for $d=3,4$; to Duckworth--Zito \cite{duckworth2009large} for $d=5,6,7$; and to Wormald \cite{wormald1995differential} for $d \geq 8$, apart from $d=16$ for which degree a better bound was achieved via star decompositions in \cite{delcourt2025decomposing}.